-Activity policies in Advanced Security Management in Office 365 allow you to set up alerts to trigger when specific activities happen or happen too frequently.
+Activity policies in Office 365 Advanced Security Management allow you to set up alerts to trigger when specific activities happen or happen too frequently.
 By setting up policies to trigger alerts, you can be notified about and monitor specific activities.
 For example, when there are unexpectedly high rates of a particular type of activity—like large numbers of file downloads.

 Create a new activity policy

-In the Security and Compliance Center, choose Alerts, then Manage advanced alerts.
+In the Security & Compliance Center, choose Alerts, then Manage advanced alerts.

 Click Create policy, and then select Activity policy.
 (The very first time you create or edit a policy, you'll see Create policy in the center of the page, as well as in the usual place, to the right.)

 On the Create activity policy page, type the Policy name and Description.
 You can base a new policy on one of the default templates, if you like, by choosing one in the Policy template drop-down menu.

 Choose a Policy severity (Low, Medium, or High) that measures how serious it is to you if this policy triggers an alert.
 You can use this value to filter alerts when you're reviewing them.

 Choose a Category for this policy.
 This is another way to help you filter and sort alerts that have been triggered, or to group policies when you're reviewing them to make changes.

 Choose Activity filters to set up other actions or metrics that will trigger an alert based on this policy.